HL7/fhir-shorthand/input/pagecontent/sushi.md

 where options include:

 ```
--o, --out <out>          the path to the output folder (default: /out)
+-o, --out <out>          the path to the output folder (default: /build)
 -h, --help               output usage information
 ```

 The options are not order-sensitive.

-If you run SUSHI from the same folder where your .fsh files are located, the command can be shortened to:
+If you run SUSHI from the same folder where your .fsh files are located, and you use the default output location, the command can be shortened to:

-`$ sushi . {options}`
+`$ sushi .`

+The resulting resources are found in in _/build/input/resources_.
+The subdirectory _/input/resources_ is used because that is the location that the FHIR publisher expects to find the artifacts when the publishing the IG, if the IG publisher is run from the _/build_ directory.

 #### Error Messages